GenericSweetener/cycloidal-manual/README.md

 Anyone genuinely considering manufacturing a cycloidal drive by means of 3D printing will have likely noticed the very high number of surfaces that need to be in contact with each other in even the most basic of cycloidal designs.
 The good news is that all but the edge face of the cycloidal disk can be replaced by a friction reducing element, however this may not always be the best design decision.
 At any rate, a cycloidal drive that will carry any sort of load requires at the very least 2 bearings: 1 in the center of the cycloidal disk and another to keep the output ring centered.

 ### 3.2.1 – The required bearings – cycloidal disk
-The bearing in the center of the cycloidal disk both relies on and can limit some of the primary dimensions of the cycloidal drive, so care should be taken when finding a bearing to use.
-Firstly, keep in mind that this bearing is what makes it possible to use an eccentric shaft, so some thought needs to be given to the inner dimension of the bearing so that the the desired level of eccentricity is both possible and won’t create a situation where the hole in the eccentric shaft that accepts the input shaft of the motor is extremely thin on one side.
+The bearing in the center of the cycloidal disk (drive bearing) both relies on and can limit some of the primary dimensions of the cycloidal drive, so care should be taken when finding a bearing to use.
+Firstly, keep in mind that this bearing is what makes it possible to use an eccentric shaft, so some thought needs to be given to the inner dimension of the bearing so that the the desired level of eccentricity is both possible and won’t create a situation where the hole in the eccentric shaft that accepts the input shaft of the motor is extremely thin on one side. (learned that the hard way).

 ![Screenshot from 2021-06-04 09-03-49](https://user-images.githubusercontent.com/79012344/120805439-ce3bad00-c513-11eb-9826-c05b82470724.png)

-A good rule of thumb is that (assuming the eccentric shaft is accepting a metal output shaft from the motor) the inner diameter of the bearing should be equal to the diameter of the motor output shaft plus the disk’s eccentricity plus however thick you want the thinnest part of the eccentric shaft to be (at least 3mm).
+A good rule of thumb is that (assuming the eccentric shaft is accepting a metal output D-shaft from the motor) the inner diameter of the bearing should be equal to the diameter of the motor output shaft plus the disk’s eccentricity plus however thick you want the thinnest part of the eccentric shaft to be (at least 3mm).

-Another point to consider is that the cycloidal disk should be a similar thickness to the bearing.
+Another point to consider is that the cycloidal disk should be a similar thickness to the drive bearing.
 This ensures that the bearing will be able to transfer power to the entire edge of the cycloidal disk.
 It’s also a good idea to have a ridge of some sort modeled in the hole for the bearing so it can be pressure fit until bottoming out.

 ![Screenshot from 2021-06-04 09-05-26](https://user-images.githubusercontent.com/79012344/120805664-093de080-c514-11eb-99e9-ee21f2e4e896.png)

 One final element of note is that, especially with a 3D printed disk, the bearing is likely to be the heaviest spinning component, and will be spinning off center to the rest of the assembly.
 This can be dealth with by using a stacked design (see 3.1.1), but suffice it to say that a lighter bearing will create less vibration.

-### 3.2.2 – The required bearings – output pins / output ring
+### 3.2.2 – The required bearings – output pins / output ring (output bearings)
-To center the output disk/pins to the housing, it is advised that a relatively large bearing with an inner diameter that is able to fit around the outside of the output disk, and is therefore larger than the outer edge of the output pins.
+To center the output disk/pins to the housing, it is advised that a relatively large bearing is used with an inner diameter that is able to fit around the outside of the output disk, and is therefore larger than the outer edge of the output pins.
 This then mounts into the housing.

 ![image](https://user-images.githubusercontent.com/79012344/120806667-21fac600-c515-11eb-84f3-34a339cc81d5.png)